 Overlooking Eggesford Forest and in between Exmoor and Dartmoor national parks, this Devon escape is in a convenient location to discover the surrounding area.

-To put it simply, Lost Meadow Treepod looks like a giant beehive.
+To put it simply, Lost Meadow Treepod in Bodmin looks like a giant beehive.
 This quirky rental prides itself on sustainability, made from low-impact, lightweight (but strong) materials to create an impressive, quirky design.

 Ideal for couples who want to curl up in their own little bubble (quite literally), it even comes with a ceiling window so you can gaze up at the night sky from bed.
 The treepod is located in the depths of the woods in Cornwall, a few miles from the south coast, and a kitchen hut and fire circle directly below is yours to use.